xapian/xapian/xapian-applications/omega/docs/overview.rst

   .xltm, .pptx, .pptm, .potx, .potm, .ppsx, .ppsm) if unzip is available
 * Wordperfect documents (.wpd) if wpd2text is available (comes with libwpd)
 * MS Works documents (.wps, .wpt) if wps2text is available (comes with libwps)
+* MS Outlook message (.msg) if perl with Email::Outlook::Message and HTML::Parser modules is available
 * AbiWord documents (.abw)
 * Compressed AbiWord documents (.zabw) if gzip is available
 * Rich Text Format documents (.rtf) if unrtf is available